 Keep your purchase receipts

-Most companies require that an employee presents documentation for any reimbursement claims.
-This implies that you have to save and keep receipts for all allowable purchases and submit them along with your reimbursement form anytime you submit reimbursement claims.
+Most companies require that an employee present documentation for any reimbursement claims.
+This implies that you have to save and keep receipts for all allowable purchases and submit them along with your form anytime you submit such claims.
 Although it is challenging to prove mileage and gas, toll receipts are good enough.
-If you drive for a long distance, you can print and submit online directions from online mapping sites such as Google maps to verify the total kilometers covered.
+If you drive for a long distance, you can print and submit online directions from online mapping sites such as Google Maps to verify the total kilometers covered.
 This way, the employer can reimburse you using the Standard Mileage Reimbursement rates in your current state.

 If you have lost or already discarded your receipts, simply log into your online banking site and check the “account activity” section.
 This provides all electronic records of purchases, and you can use this information instead of the receipts.